Irritable Bowel Syndrome (IBS)

 Some of the most common causes or contributing factors to IBS include:

-Overgrowth of bad bacteria or Candida in the gut – Antibiotics kill off the helpful bacteria in the gut allowing bad bacteria and candida to overgrow.
-The unbalancing of the gut bacteria (called dysbiosis) can often result in IBS symptoms.
+SIBO, Dysbiosis or Candida in the gut - Antibiotics kill off the helpful bacteria in the gut allowing bad bacteria and candida to overgrow.
+The unbalancing of the gut bacteria, called dysbiosis, can often result in IBS symptoms.
+SIBO or small intestinal bacterial overgrowth is another underlying cause of irritable bowel syndrome symptoms that can be addressed.
 Many of my clients have a history of either long term or repeated antibiotic use from when they were younger, eg acne treatment in their teenage years or other childhood illnesses and infections.

-Infections – Like parasites, many people who suffered at one time from an infection, like a bad bout of gastroenteritis, may develop IBS that lasts for years once the infections have cleared up.
+Infections - Many people who suffered at one time from an infection, like a bad bout of gastroenteritis or food poisoning, may develop IBS that lasts for years once the infections have cleared up.
+This is caused post infectious IBS and affects motility, which needs managing for some people to see improvements.
 There is hope however.
 There are various functional medicine tests that can help us identify what specifically is out of balance for you and then we can work to create that balance again.